Cheapest Way To Do Disney World On A Budget

 In the months before your trip, frequent the Dollar Tree and stock up on Disney items.
 When your kids ask for something, pull a little surprise out of your backpack.
 This is also a great way to keep younger kids occupied in long lines.

-Is Disney Genie Plus Worth It
+Is Lightning Lane Multi-Pass Worth It